Home Collecting Showing Buying Clubs Breeding Links Glossary of Hobby Terms

 (c) Hagen-Renaker Hagen-Renaker, Inc.

 Known as HRs or H-Rs, these delicate earthenware (ceramic) figurines are a favorite with many collectors.
 Most of the figurines produced today are the Miniatures or "Minis," standing some 1/4" to 3" in height.
-Among the most coveted for model horses collectors is the Designer Workshop molds, which were released off and on from 1945 to 1965.
+Among the most coveted for model horses collectors is the Designer Workshop series, which was released off and on from 1945 to 1965 and is currently in re-release.
 These were beautiful horses (and other animals) that ranged in size from 2" to 12" high.
 They are highly sought after today, with mint condition models going for hundreds of dollars.
+All of Breyer's "G1" Stablemates, many early Classic series models, and both the Proud Arabian Mare and Proud Arabian Foal got their start as Hagen-Renakers.

 Useful sites: